 Deciding to Leave a Relationship

-1. Make your decision when you are not emotionally upset to the point you can’t think clearly.
-In DBT that means using your wise mind and not making the decision when you are in emotion mind.
-When you are strongly emotional, you are likely to make decisions impulsively based on how you feel in the moment rather than considering the overall quality of the relationship.
-It’s like ending a friendship after being disappointed about another missed birthday or cancelled celebration, only to realize the next day that the relationship has more positives than negatives.
+1. Make your decision when you are not emotionally upset to the point where you can’t think clearly.
+In DBT that means using your wise mind and not making the decision when you are in your emotion mind.
+When you are strongly emotional, you are likely to make decisions that are impulsively based on how you feel in the moment, rather than considering the overall quality of the relationship.
+It’s like ending a friendship after being disappointed about another missed birthday or canceled celebration, only to realize the next day that the relationship has more positives than negatives.

 2. Think through the reasons you want to end a relationship.
 List the positives about the relationship as well as the negatives to help you see the overall picture more clearly.
-Be careful about ending a relationship based on “It feels like the right thing to do.”
-You may intuitively know the right decision, but still think through what led you to that view.
-Usually intuition is based on facts that may not be immediately evident.
-Understanding those facts will help you make the best decision.
+Be careful about ending a relationship, because “It feels like the right thing to do.”
+You may intuitively know the right decision, but still, think through what led you to that view.
+Usually, intuition is based on facts that may not be immediately evident.
+Understanding these facts will help you make the best decision.

 Physical, sexual, and emotional abuse are clear reasons to end a relationship.
 If you are in an unsafe relationship, the decision is how to leave safely.

-3. Consider whether overall the relationship enhances your life or is destructive or restrictive to your life.
+3. Consider whether overall the relationship enhances your life or is destructive or restrictive.
 Sometimes love is not enough.
-Significant people in your life shoudl encourage you and support you in living the life you want to live.
+Significant people in your life should encourage you and support you in living the life you want to live.